airshipit/shipyard/doc/source/CLI.rst

   -  cli (default)
        Display results in a plain text interpretation of the response from the invoked Shipyard API.

+\--verbosity=<0-5>
+  Integer value specifying the level of verbosity for the response information gathered from the API server.
+Setting a verbosity of ``0`` will remove all additional information from the response, a verbosity setting of ``1`` will include summary level notes and information, and ``5`` will include all available information.
+This setting does not necessarily effect all of the CLI commands, but may be set on all invocations.
+A default value of ``1`` is used if not specified.

 Commit Commands
 ---------------